nikomatsakis/babysteps/source/_posts/2013-01-16-revised-for-loop-protocol.markdown

     fn each<E>(c: &Coll<E>, f: &fn(&E) -> bool) -> bool

-Here the return value of `each` is always a bool, and it will be false if the last call to `f()` returned false, and true otherwise.
-This makes it easier to write compose `each()` methods.
+Here the return value of `each` is always a boolean, and it will be false if the last call to `f()` returned false, and true otherwise.
+This makes it easier to write composed `each()` methods.
 We would also adjust `for` statements so that they always return unit and do not return the result of `each()`.